misslivirose/basic-unity-vr/06_Assets&Textures.md

 [Full list of properties for lights and descriptions](http://docs.unity3d.com/Manual/class-Light.html).

-# Adding a Skybox
+# (Optional) Adding a custom Skybox
-To finish off our scene, our last step will be adding in a Skybox.
-The Skybox component is basically a giant cube that surrounds the entire  environment to give the sense of a horizon and sky.

-{x: skybox}
-Create a Skybox

-Like many of the other basic asset packages, Unity includes several options for Skyboxes.

-1. Import the default Unity Skybox package by going to Assets -> Import Package -> Skybox

-2. Go to Edit -> Render Settings to open the render settings in the Inspector

-3. In the Project directory, expand the Standard Assets folder and open the Skyboxes folder.
+With Unity 5, the scene comes with a skybox by default, but you can change this depending on how you want your environment to feel.
+To change the skybox:

+1. Import your desired skybox from the Asset Store

+2. Select your FirstPersonCharacter controller and click "Add Component"

+3. Under "Rendering" choose "Skybox"

-4. Drag your desired Skybox into the box for 'Skybox Material' in the Render Settings Inspector
+4. Drag your new skybox into the Custom Skybox field

 Run your maze - you can now run through it and you should see the sky surrounding the entire environment.
 You can download and try out additional skyboxes from the Unity Asset store.